gyulanemeth/bluefox.email/comparison/bluefox-vs-mailchimp.md

 The platform includes comprehensive deliverability monitoring through AWS SES integration, real-time bounce and complaint handling, and direct access to delivery statistics.
 This infrastructure approach provides users with enhanced visibility and control compared to shared-IP models.

 **BlueFox Email Infrastructure Limitations:**
-- Requires AWS account setup and management
-- Additional AWS SES fees apply separately
+- No support for dedicated IPs, available only through bring-your-own AWS SES version.
-- More technical setup required initially
 - Smaller support community compared to established platforms

 ## Personalization